YotpoLtd/resec/README.md

 ### Dump state via signal

-If you send `USR1` signal to Resec, it will dump the state of the reconsiler to `stdout` no matter the log level you started Resec with.
+If you send `USR1` signal to Resec, it will dump the state of the reconciler to `stdout` no matter the log level you started Resec with.

 For exampel running `killall -USR1 resec` will yield logging output shown below